 On his first mission ‘iriss’ in 2015, Andreas stayed on the Space Station for 10 days.
 He slept inside the Columbus module and worked close to 10 hours each day to maximise his time in orbit.

 Huginn will be Andreas’s first long-duration mission to the International Space Station, where he will work and live for half a year as part of Expeditions 69 and 70.
 He will conduct over 30 European experiments during the Huginn mission.
-The experiments are divided into three pillars: climate, health, and space applications for daily life.
+The experiments are divided into three pillars: climate, health, and space for Earth.

 The climate experiments vary from water filtration to understanding thunder phenomena, where Andreas will take images of thunder clouds from the Cupola module on the Space Station.